minhdna/sorting-visualizer/README.md

 # sorting-visualizer
-A Visualizer for basic sorting algorithms
+A Visualizer for basic sorting algorithms.
+React